Showing posts with label Internet. Show all posts

 April 2020 Update

 The first week of April: I have an article whose traffic directly reflects the general population's concerns about the COVID-19 virus pandemic.
 The more concerned the general public, the less traffic the article receives.
 Needless to say, that article's traffic has crashed and burned.
 Oddly, even thought the media news is the worst yet, the article's traffic has started to bounce back.
-Apparently the public's panic mode has started to subside, though I still saw signs of hoarding the last time I was at the store.
+Apparently, the public's panic mode has started to subside, though I still saw signs of hoarding the last time I was at the store.

 November 2020 Update